-This area contains a developed public water system but no sewer utilities, and a good road Figure 93: A variety of housing options should be available to network and other community services that can be economically utilized and rationally extended to potential infill areas.
-Encouragement of infill development would result in minimal jobs-to-housing travel distances and commuting times.
-Residential development should offer a range of housing choices related to size, cost, and housing types in order to increase the availability of affordable housing within the county.
+This area contains a developed public vater system but no sewer utilities, and good road network and other community serves that can be economically utilized and tional extended to potential infill areas.
+Encouragement of infill development would result in minimal job to-housing travel distances and commuting times.
+Resident development should offer a range of housing choices related to size, cost, and housing types in order to increase the availability of affordable housing within the county.
 Traditional neighborhood development patterns are encouraged including compact development, and mixed residential uses within walking distances of one another and community amenities such as schools, parks and neighborhood commercial centers.